scimusmn/boxen-setup/README.md

 We enable debug just because the first run takes a pretty long time (tens of minutes to hours) and it's helpful to be able to see that something's actually happening, during the setup.

-*Resist the urge to cancel out of the process.
-It can cause errors while software is compiling.*

-If there are problems, run `boxen`, restart, install all software updates, restart, run `boxen`, restart, repeat, and repeat until there are no errors.